MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry.md

     public FlightBookingRecognizer(IConfiguration configuration, IBotTelemetryClient telemetryClient)
     ```

-1. Next you will need to enable the `telemetryClient` when creating your `LuisRecognizer` in the `FlightBookingRecognizer` constructor.
-You do this by adding the `telemetryClient` as a new _LuisRecognizerOption_:
+1. Next, enable the `telemetryClient` when you create your `LuisRecognizer` in the `FlightBookingRecognizer` constructor.
+Do this by adding the `telemetryClient` as a new _LuisRecognizerOption_:

     ```cs
     if (luisIsConfigured)